Signs of Dyslexia in Children

 It is important to remember that dyslexia does not reflect intelligence.
 Many individuals with dyslexia are highly creative and strong problem-solvers.

-When Should You Consider a Dyslexia Assessment?
+When Should I Consider a Dyslexia Assessment?

 If a child continues to struggle with reading, spelling or writing despite appropriate support at school, a professional dyslexia assessment may help to identify their learning profile.